 High blood pressure is a major risk factor for heart disease.
 It is also the main risk factor for stroke.
 Kids with high blood pressure have a greater risk for high blood pressure as adults.
-High blood pressure in childhood is also linked with getting hardened arteries (atherosclerosis) in early adulthood.
+High blood pressure in childhood is also linked to hardening of the arteries (atherosclerosis) in early adulthood.

-Parents and health care providers should urge kids with high blood pressure to make lifestyle changes.
+Parents and healthcare providers should urge kids with high blood pressure to make lifestyle changes.
 This includes losing weight, exercising more, and eating a healthier diet.
-A health care provider may also give a child medicine to help control blood pressure.
+In some cases, your child's healthcare provider may also give your child medicine to help control blood pressure.

 A healthy diet for a child with high blood pressure should include: